 - Driving under the influence of drugs or alcohol

 Victims of rear-end collisions are more likely to suffer head and spinal injuries.
 Violent motion often associated with rear-end impact frequently causes concussions and whiplash.
-While relatively easy to treat, these injuries can still cause long-term health consequences and may require costly care.
+Despite being relatively simple to treat, some injuries have long-term health effects and cost money to manage.
+The severity of your injuries determines the size of your settlement.

-If you or someone you love suffered injuries when another vehicle ran into the back of your car, you could be entitled to a monetary award from the at-fault driver.
-You might also be entitled to a financial award if a loved one died in a rear-end collision.
-Our personal injury lawyer in Columbus can help you fight for the financial compensation you deserve.
+If you or a loved one suffered injuries when another vehicle ran into the back of your car, you could be entitled to a monetary award from the at-fault driver.
+Rear-end accident victims can suffer from

-A personal injury lawsuit could compel the at-fault driver and their insurance provider to cover the costs of the rear-end collision.
-Find out how a Columbus rear-end collisions car accident lawyer can help you fight for the financial compensation you deserve.
-Contact the client care team at The Fitch Law Firm by calling today.
+A personal injury lawsuit could compel the at-fault driver and their insurance provider to cover all the costs of the rear-end collision, from property damage to emotional distress.
+Call us to find out how a Columbus rear-end collision car accident lawyer can help you quantify your losses and get you paid.

 The Next Call You Make